-Portugal is another great option for travelers.
-It has grown in popularity and it has become a major tourist destination in Europe.
+Portugal is also easy to navigate for travelers.
+It has grown in popularity and has become a major tourist destination in Europe.
 The country is slightly more affordable than Spain, and it has a lot to offer all types of travelers.
-Portugal has a very diverse landscape that includes mountains, beaches, and almost desert like settings.
-The country has vibrant cities like Lisbon and Porto and natural areas where you can enjoy a more peaceful setting.
+Portugal has a very diverse landscape that includes mountains, beaches, and desert-like settings.
+The country has vibrant cities like Lisbon and Porto, plus natural areas where you can enjoy a more peaceful setting.
 Portugal has a lot to offer, whether you're interested in hanging out on the beach, sipping some wine, or playing golf.

 Which country is cheaper, Portugal or Spain?

 Should I visit Spain or Portugal?
 This is a popular question for many travelers.
 By figuring out which country is more expensive, you'll understand where you'll get more bang for your buck.
 A week in Portugal can cost you about €697 (per person), while a week in Spain may cost you around €782.
 These differences become even more noticable if you plan to spend a longer time in the country.
 10 days, two weeks, or even one month of travel to Portugal or Spain can realy add to your travel budget.